yaahc/yaahallo.github.io/_posts/2019-11-11-2020-accessibility.md

 * Write tutorials and docs that help people use your projects/tools/libraries so that more people can jump in and use / contribute.
     * I recommend watching [this wonderful talk by Meike Baumgärtner when the video comes out](https://llvmdevmtg2019.sched.com/event/W2zN/llvm-tutorials-how-to-write-beginner-friendly-inclusive-tutorials).
+    * [From [@imperioworld_](https://twitter.com/imperioworld_)] a very nice thing to have is always providing as much information as possible on how to use your crate.
+That goes through writing documentation for every items with code examples (I insist on this one)
 * Write blog posts so people know what you're working on and can get excited about it.
 * Focus not just on adding new features, but on making those features easy to